cgspeck/X-Touch-Mini-FS2020-TemplateMaker/README.md

 # X-Touch Mini FS2020 Template Maker

-Utility to turn your [X-Touch Mini FS2020](https://github.com/maartentamboer/X-Touch-Mini-FS2020) configs into SVGs.
+Utility to turn your [X-Touch Mini FS2020](https://github.com/maartentamboer/X-Touch-Mini-FS2020) configs into SVGs and PNGs.

-The SVGs have transparent regions and can be used with commercial paper desktop CNCs such as the Cricut (Print & Cut) to quickly generate templates.
+The PNGs have transparent regions and can be used with paper desktop CNCs such as the Cricut (Print & Cut) to quickly generate paper templates.

 This allows you to rapidly experiment with and change your bindings.